 The School provides a defined contribution 401(k) plan sponsored through ADP TotalSource Group, Inc. covering employees who meet certain age and tenure requirements.
 Under the ADP TotalSource Retirement Savings Plan, the School will provide a match of 50% up to 4% of employee compensation.
-Contributions to the plan were \$6,920 for the year ended June 30, 2014.
+The School made no contributions to the plan for the plan period.
 The school does not exercise any control or fiduciary responsibility over the plans' assets.